scriptPilot/app-framework/docs/app-component.md

 </style>
 ```

-In [Framework-Vue 7 documentation](http://framework7.io/vue/app-layout.html), the app component is described as the *#app* div.
+In [Framework-Vue 7 documentation](http://framework7.io/vue/app-layout.html), the app component is described as the *#app* div - you will find all details there.